ecaldwe1/packtivity-with-umbrella-examples/hello-world-example-full-json-spec-ref/README.md

 This example uses [Umbrella](http://ccl.cse.nd.edu/software/manuals/umbrella.html) as the backend.

-The specification file used in this example can not contain any tabs.
+The [specification file](https://github.com/ecaldwe1/packtivity-with-umbrella-examples/blob/master/hello-world-example-full-json-spec-ref/no-tabs-fast.umbrella) used in this example should not contain any tabs.
 Use spaces instead!

 ## About this example
 This example will echo "Hello World" to the command line and then pipe that into the outputfile.